-I raised 35 meat birds this spring and in order to keep things civil in the coop, I decided to construct a small chicken tractor.
+I raised 35 meat birds this spring and in order to keep things civil in the 100 year old coop I renovated for my laying hends, I decided to construct a small, portable chicken tractor.
 I had just a few basic goals for my coop:

 - Fold or Collapse for Flat Storage

 - Predator proof (or as close as possible while still maintaining #1 and #3)

 - Multi-use (usable as a chicken hospital or for an occasional larger pet)

 I thought about it for a few weeks, then plotted out a diagram for this tractor.
 A-frame tractors are pretty common, but this modified design allowed for a significantly larger footprint with less weight than a standard A-frame.
 This means I could accommodate more chickens comfortably, though the flock pictured in this post was the largest flock I ever raised in this tractor- as it became a little crowded in their final 7-10 days of their (freakishly rapid) growth.

 The most unique element of my design is that each side of the chicken tractor is constructed as an independent panel that pins together using a nail or hitch pin and 3 small screw eyes.
 This keeps the design lightweight and means it can be stored flat.

 Chicken Tractor Construction: